The Best of Quanta Magazine

 The unprecedented experiment explores the possibility that space-time somehow emerges from quantum information, even as the work’s interpretation remains disputed.

-Quanta Magazine on Space
+Quanta Magazine on Science

 How to Make the Universe Think for Us